FY 2023 Local Recreation Improvement Grant (LRIG)

 The Local Recreation Improvement Grant is a competitive grant that supports improvement and repair of public recreation facilities including local parks, municipal recreation centers, and local stadiums.
-Ensuring public access to community facilities is imperative given the current strain on communities confronting the COVID-19 pandemic.
-Access to outdoor recreation and community resources is critical for mental and physical health, particularly for those residents with limited or no other access to quality outdoor space or private recreational opportunities.
-Assisting local units in achieving unmet recreational obligations addresses these equity considerations, meeting the needs of communities that have been placed under substantial stress due to the lack of quality recreational facilities and spaces.
+Ensuring public access to community facilities is imperative given access to outdoor recreation and community resources is critical for mental and physical health, particularly for those residents with limited or no other access to quality outdoor space or private recreational opportunities.
+Assisting local units confronted with the ongoing financial strain from the COVID-19 pandemic’s effects and aftereffects in achieving unmet recreational obligations addresses these equity considerations, meeting the needs of communities that have been placed under substantial stress due to the lack of quality recreational facilities and spaces.
 The Local Recreation Improvement Grant will allocate funds to update facilities and recreational spaces to meet this statewide need.

-Local Recreation Improvement Grant funds will be allocated to each grant recipient to help cover costs associated with updating community centers, playgrounds, pools, fields, walking or bicycle trails, rail trails, multi-sport courts, and recreational facilities; one-time personnel costs directly related to improvements; project development professional services costs; equipment costs including playground and recreation facilities equipment; and environmental remediation costs required to prepare recreation sites for use.
+Local Recreation Improvement Grant funds will be allocated to each grant recipient to help cover costs associated with updating community centers, playgrounds, pools, fields, walking or bicycle trails, rail trails, multi-sport courts, and recreational facilities; project development professional services costs; equipment costs including playground and recreation facilities equipment; and environmental remediation costs required to prepare recreation sites for use.

 The Local Recreation Improvement Grant (LRIG) exists to:

 - Provide quality outdoor recreational space to underserved communities, particularly in this time of heightened need

 - Assist local units in achieving unmet recreational obligations

 - Equipment example (example: cost of playgrounds or stadium or community theatre bleachers.